 Namely, we are first building out the backend dashboard for dentists to be able to use BruxRelief within their offices.
 This update will allow dentist to utilize BruxRelief as an assessment tool in the diagnosis of bruxism with the additional benefit of the patient being able to use BruxRelief's built-in therapies if bruxism is diagnosed by the dentist.

 Another exciting initiative, we are building out the cognitive therapy /training side of the BruxRelief app.
 Meaning, within the BruxRelief app, you will able to access guided audio therapies before bedtime to reduce stress and subconsciously reprogram your facial muscles to reduce or eliminate grinding behaviors during the night.
 Lastly, we are working on a really cool journaling feature within the app that will allow you to track and make sense of your daily dietary and behavioral patterns that potentially increase your bruxism behaviors during the night.

 Our goal with the cognitive therapy and journaling features of the app is to provide you with an even more powerful solution.
 Studies show that over 70% of bruxism is caused by stress.
-Biofeedback therapy is a great tool in retraining your facial muscles subconsciously to reduce or eliminate bruxism behavior; however, cognitive therapy and dietary/behavioral journaling attack the root cause of the behavior itself in helping you deal with the stresses of the day and pinpointing the dietary/behavioral choices you may not be aware of that cause or increase your bruxism behavior.
+Behavioral tracking is a great tool in making you aware of your facial muscles activity so you can reduce or eliminate bruxism behavior; however, cognitive behavioral techniques and dietary/behavioral journaling attack the root cause of the behavior itself in helping you deal with the stresses of the day and pinpointing the dietary/behavioral choices you may not be aware of that cause or increase your bruxism behavior.

 So, even though we've been slowed down a bit on the firmware side, we're not sitting still and continuing to advance BruxRelief's functionalities.